 At Williamsburg Plastic Surgery, we perform high-quality Breast lifts (Mastopexy) to patients who don’t feel comfortable with their breasts.
 Since this has nothing to do with actual breast size, candidacy for the procedure is very eligible.

 Who are the Ideal Candidates for a Breast Lift?

-An eligible candidate is in good overall health, maintains a stable weight, and has realistic expectations about what breast lift can do.
-A woman who chooses to undergo breast lift has one or more of the following:
+Eligible breast lift candidates are in good overall health, maintains a stable weight, and have realistic expectations about what breast lift can do.
+A woman who chooses to undergo mastopexy surgery has one or more of the following:

 - Sagging breasts

 - Breasts that have lost shape or volume

 - Nipples or areolas pointing downward

 A woman planning to have (more) children should not undergo surgery because pregnancy and nursing can counteract its benefits.

 Mastopexy surgery is an outpatient procedure that uses general anesthesia and usually takes 1 to 3 hours.
 Depending on the size and shape of the breasts, as well as the degree of sagging and amount of excess skin, one of the following types of incisions is often chosen:

 - Two rings, one larger than the other, around the areola